bytescale/bytescale-upload-widget/README.md

 Uploader is built on [Upload.js](https://upload.io/upload-js) — the fast 7KB client library for Upload.io's File Upload API.

-Use Upload.js if you have a UI already, and just need to implement file upload functionality.
+Use Upload.js if you already have a UI, and just need to implement file upload functionality.

 Upload.js provides: